ArekSredzki/electron-release-server/README.md

 If you host your project on your Github **and** do not need a UI for your app, then [Nuts](https://github.com/GitbookIO/nuts) is probably what you're looking for.
 Otherwise, you're in the same boat as I was, and you've found the right place!

-## Advisory Notice
+## Advisory Notices
+**IMPORTANT:**
-**IMPORTANT:** The release of Angular `1.6.0` has broken all `electron-release-server` versions prior to `1.4.2`.
+- The release of Angular `1.6.0` has broken all `electron-release-server` versions prior to `1.4.2`.
 Please use the instructions under the `Maintenance` heading below to update your fork!
+Sorry for the inconvenience.
+- Since release `1.5.0` several models have changed to accommodate new features.
+Please use the instructions under [Migration](docs/database.md#migration) to update your database!
 Sorry for the inconvenience.

 ## Features
 - :sparkles: Docker :whale: support (thanks to EvgeneOskin)!